mhmdnurf/github-stats/README.md

 ## What is GitHub Stats?

-GitHub Stats is a small Go service that retrieves public profile statistics from the GitHub GraphQL API and renders them as native SVG cards.
+GitHub Stats is a small Go service that retrieves GitHub profile statistics from the GitHub GraphQL API and renders them as native SVG cards.

 It is designed to be self-hosted and embedded in GitHub profiles, websites, or other Markdown documents.